-Several control card requests are provided to flush or clear any receive or transmit records on the card.
+Several control card requests are provided to flush (clear) any receive and transmit records on the card.
 The control card request with subfunction 1 or 2 is used to flush the current backplane receive buffer, and to flush all the queued receive buffers, respectively.
 The control card request with subfunction 3 is used to flush all the queued transmit buffers.

 The current backplane receive buffer is defined to be the record for the next host read.
-If the S-bit is set for the host read and if there is any data remaining, the remaining data is the current receive buffer.
-If the previous read has the S-bit set and there is no remaining data, the current backplane buffer is defined to be the next record for the host read.
+If the S-bit is set for the host read and if there are any data remaining, the remaining data are the current receive buffer.
+If the previous read has the S-bit set and there are no remaining data, the current backplane buffer is defined to be the next record for the host read.